lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

 while Unix uses only one.
 This is one reason you may see `^M` symbols at the end of each line.

-See `h:fileformats` for more info.
+See `:help fileformats` for more info.

 #### Searching